What are Inventory Feeds and Why Use Them?

 What are Inventory Feeds?

-Inventory feeds, also known as product data feeds, quantity on hand reports, and inventory data feeds, are any supplier or warehouse-provided data that contains inventory information.
-Vendor feeds are often hosted on a web or FTP server, or they are periodically emailed by vendors.
+Inventory feeds, also known as product data feeds, quantity-on-hand reports, and inventory data feeds, are any supplier or warehouse-provided data that contains inventory information.
+Vendor feeds are often hosted on a web or FTP server or periodically emailed by vendors.
 In order words, the data is stored in one system and fed into another.

 Check out our support article and Youtube video to learn more about inventory feeds.